mkrdip/related-posts-widget/readme.txt

 = Features =

 * Shows a list of related posts.
-* Option which Post Type should be the same (related) to the current post.
+* Option which Post Type should be related to the current post.
 * Custom Post Types support.
 * Option exclude one or multi categories or terms.
 * Option to filter by popular posts (by comment count).